Nytra/ResoniteHotReloadLib/README.md

 It uses basically the same hot reload method as BepInEx which you can find here: https://github.com/BepInEx/BepInEx.Debug/blob/1a079418674cbbaae5d34fb2055fd77c795ee900/src/ScriptEngine/ScriptEngine.cs#L117

+## Known Issues

+Currently changing config key definitions in your code and then hot reloading doesn't work.
+This is because the reloader doesn't create a new config from the new assembly.
+I will try to find a way to fix this.

 ## Pre-requisites

 Make a new folder in `rml_mods` called `HotReloadMods` then compile your mod into that folder in addition to the main `rml_mods` folder.